smatDnepr/SVGSpriteViewerGenerator/README.md

-# SVG Sprite Generator and Viewer
+# SVG Sprite Generator and Viewer for VS Code

 ## Features